 Her work has won prizes at the national level from both SCA and CSPWC, including the 2004 Jarvis Award for Excellence in Transparent Watercolour for Eye of the Beholder, a painting now hanging in Rideau Hall, the residence of Canada’s Governor-General.
 In 2017, Jean at Eighty-Five was given the CSPWC Sloan Award, and her painting Regret, held in the CSPWC National Diploma Collection, was one of those chosen to represent the evolution of the watercolour medium in Canada.
 In 2015, Two of a Kind was awarded the Best in Show at the SCA Open Juried Exhibition.
 Ann’s work was juried into the 80th Anniversary exhibition of the Society in Toronto in 2005, and The Scar won the coveted Charles Comfort Award from the society in 2001.

 She was one of six Canadian artists represented among 30 countries at the Fifth International Watercolour Biennial at the Museo Nacional de la Acuarela (National Museum of Watercolour) in Mexico City (2002 – 2003).

 Her work has been featured in magazines published in France: Pratique des arts (2016, 2012), and l’Art de l’Aquarelle (2012); in the international Art of Watercolour magazine (2012) and various other publications.
-She was a finalist chosen from over 11,000 entries in the 2008 annual international competition of the American publication The Artist’s Magazine, and in 2006 finished among the top ten in American Artist Watercolor magazine’s competition.
+She was a finalist chosen from over 11,000 entries in the 2008 annual international competition of the American publication The Artist’s Magazine and in 2006 finished among the top ten in American Artist Watercolor magazine’s competition.
 She was one of the contributors to an American instruction book published by International Artist in 2004.
 Her work has twice been on the cover of New Brunswick’s international literary journal, The Fiddlehead Magazine.
 In September 2021, Ann's painting "Presence" won the "Outstanding Watercolor" prize in the BoldBrush Painting Competition.